BD2KGenomics/cgcloud/README.rst

 Create a cluster by booting a master and the slaves from that AMI::

-   cgcloud start-spark-cluster -s 2 -t m3.large
+   cgcloud create-spark-cluster -s 2 -t m3.large

 This will launch a master and two slaves using the ``m3.large`` instance type.